Avilash93/-technophile/README.md

-# E-learnig-website-Tech-Hub-
+# Technophile
-It’s an E-learning website where someone can learn technology, and post their tech blog.
-Features including likes, and comments.
+** Description-** It’s an E-learning website where you can find various tech blogs posted by experts and learn the best latest blog which has high like and comments.
+**How to Setup project ?**
+1. Pull.
+2. clone
+3.